 Welcome to The Craft Edit, where we bring you an insight into what's going on within the craft sector in Scotland.

 This month, there are plenty of exhibitions happening that reveal the quality, skill and experimental nature of craft in Scotland.
-As well as, prestigious awards being given to Scottish makers that are exemplary of the degree of innovation found in contemporary craft.
+Prestigious awards being given to Scottish makers that are exemplary of the degree of innovation found in contemporary craft and showcases of beautiful Scottish craft are taking place throughout Scotland.

 Recognition for Scottish makers